Craig resident eyes building greenhouse, hydroponic food company

 Hill said she has developed the Planet Yampa project over the last five months in her spare time from her MCTA duties.

-Currently, the $140 million project is in the process of seeking initial grant funding to fully determine if the project is feasible in the Moffat County area.
+Currently, the $140 million project is in the process of seeking initial grant funding to fully determine if it is feasible in the Moffat County area.

 “It’s not just a dream — it is something that can be a reality,” she said.
 “People are understanding that we really do need to diversify.”